grafana-toolbox/grafana-client/README.md

 ## License

-`grafana_api` is licensed under the terms of the MIT License (see the file [LICENSE](LICENSE)).
+`grafana-client` is licensed under the terms of the MIT License (see the file [LICENSE](LICENSE)).